 Final screen: Result of the decisions

-The user fulfills the mission or not, using other characters or making different choices to including good influences inside the box.
+The user fulfills the mission or not, using other characters or making different choices to include good influences inside the box.

 To evaluate how the game works and how to access it, the Informatics Laboratory Instructor informed the students about the project proposal, connecting the knowledge previously learned in class about sustainability and consumption.
 This fact allowed them to open new horizons for other perceptions of the subject.

-The Instructor, the teacher and the students used e-learning interdependently.
-However, the project's construction does not prevent the end-user from experiencing the digital content sequentially as a programmed study program.
-The development of knowledge takes place precisely in the choices already defined by the research, limited to each user's freedom of navigation.
-The learning will take place in the Computer Lab in three ways: by volatile groups, fixed groups or individually.
+The Instructor, the Teacher and the students used e-learning interdependently.
+However, the project's construction allows the end-user to experience the digital content sequentially as a programmed study program.
+Knowledge development occurs precisely in the choices already defined by the research, limited to each user's freedom of navigation.
+The learning will take place in the Computer Lab in three ways: in volatile groups, fixed groups or individually.

-The students’ learning was evaluated through the teachers' feedback, comparing actions and behaviours before and after using the game.
-The teacher directed the focus of work based on the students’ choices, giving more importance to the more critical points or more discrepancy through the result in each stage of the game.
+The teachers' feedback evaluated the students' learning, comparing actions and behaviours before and after using the game.
+The Teacher directed the focus of work based on the students’ choices, giving more importance to the critical points or discrepancies through the result in each stage of the game.
 Besides, questions and observations inside and outside the classroom also helped in the assessment.

-For the usability test, we selected 12 students of different gender, ages and interests in groups of personas.
+For the usability test, we selected 12 students of different genders, ages and interests in groups of personas.